 While the U.S. dollar has fallen, bitcoin has far outpaced its value, rewarding early investors.
 But the cryptocurrency is highly volatile: Talk to recent investors who lost money when bitcoin cratered, and they might tell you that their investment has not outpaced inflation in the short term.

 In the past few years, bitcoin has tracked the U.S. stock market, which performs well when the economy is stimulated and stutters when spending decreases – like in times of high inflation.
 When inflation reached 40-year highs in December 2021, bitcoin fell.
 The question of whether bitcoin is a long-term inflation hedge is difficult to answer without the benefit of hindsight.

 However, not all cryptocurrencies work like bitcoin.
 Some cryptocurrencies are deflationary – meaning that the supply decreases over time, designed to increase the value of the coin over time (if the demand remained the same).

-And some tokens, like non-fungible tokens (NFTs), are one of a kind – like a piece of fine art, their value is dependent on their uniqueness.
+Other cryptocurrencies have dynamic supplies, and some tokens, like non-fungible tokens (NFTs), are one of a kind – like a piece of fine art, their value is dependent on their uniqueness.